yellepeddibk/DS202-Final-Project/README.md

 8. What can we improve if this analysis were conducted again?

-These are the primary questuons we seek to answer in this final project.
+These are the primary questions we seek to answer in this final project.
 From the information drawn from these questions, we will be able to derive meaningful insights on the best practices to use during Pandmeics and better understand how to prepare for them.